Skovlunde Byvej 96A

 You are welcome to brew the coffee and tea found in the cabinet.
 All other food and drinks (besides water) must be brought by yourselves.

 Easily fits 25, with a little effort up to 40.
-The meeting room is fitted with screen, projector and several bulletin boards.
+The meeting room has a screen, projector and several bulletin boards.

 Fits 2-4 people.

 The region’s network is available for wired (northern building) and wireless access (both buildings).
 Non-region devices can use our open guest network “RegHGaest”.
 Open an internet browser, type your e-mail address, and log on.